dr2lopez/qi-multiplane-arch/draft-lopez-qirg-qi-multiplane-arch.md

 When considering general-purpose quantum networks, particularly those based on entanglement distribution and management, the role of synthetic environments becomes even more significant.
 Unlike QKD networks, whose architectural and operational principles are relatively well understood, entanglement-based networks are still in an early stage of development.
 Many fundamental networking aspects, such as entanglement routing, resource scheduling, and inter-layer coordination, remain open research questions, with a crucial lack of practical validation.
 In this context, QNDTs offer a unique opportunity to accelerate progress: by enabling controlled emulation of quantum states, interactions, and network behaviors, they allow to test novel architectures, evaluate protocol performance, and explore scalability under realistic yet fully reproducible conditions.

 However, the development of a general-purpose QNDT introduces its own set of challenges.
 Such a system must not only emulate the functional behavior of quantum components but also ensure that the underlying classical infrastructure responds within the same temporal and operational constraints as its quantum counterpart, thereby enabling accurate validation of protocols and network strategies.
 Moreover, unlike QKD networks where standardized interfaces and APIs have already been established (or are at least emerging), no equivalent standards currently exist for general quantum networks.
-Consequently, a QNDT must be designed to be inherently flexible and extensible, capable of accomodating evolving definitions of interfaces, communication protocols, and architectural abstractions.
+Consequently, a QNDT must be designed to be inherently flexible and extensible, capable of accommodating evolving definitions of interfaces, communication protocols, and architectural abstractions.
 In this regard, the QNDT once again becomes a key enabler for the development, integration, and testing of these foundational elements.

 Building upon the above discussion, two primary challenges must be addressed as prerequisites for constructing a fully functional QNDT.
 First, it is necessary to develop a mechanism capable of handling the quantum-specific aspects of the system, executing simulations and distributing results across nodes, resulting in the emulation of the quantum behavior of network elements within the underlying classical infrastructure.
 Second, there must be a definition of a minimal set of core primitives or instructions that serves as the foundation for constructing more advanced mechanisms, such as standardized interfaces and communication methods between network elements and external systems.
 Together, these two pillars will establish the groundwork for a QNDT framework capable of evolving in parallel with the broader quantum networking ecosystem.